An introduction to $p$-adic $L$-functions: Measures and Iwasawa algebras

-(Note that we suppress $L$ from the notation). \end{definition}
+(Note that we suppress $L$ from the notation.) \end{definition}

-\begin{remark} The Iwasawa algebra $\Lambda(\Zp)$ has a natural $\roi_L$-algebra structure, and hence by transport of structure we obtain such a structure on $\mathscr{M}(\Zp,\roi_L).$ As it happens classically when identifying the group algebra of a finite group with the dual of its space of functions, the algebra structure on the space of measures can be described directly via \emph{convolution of measures}.
-For a general profinite (abelian) group $G$, given two measures $\mu,\lambda \in \mathscr{M}(G,\roi_L)$, one defines their convolution $\mu * \lambda$ to be
+\begin{remark} The Iwasawa algebra $\Lambda(\Zp)$ has a natural $\roi_L$-algebra structure, and hence by transport of structure we obtain such a structure on $\mathscr{M}(\Zp,\roi_L).$ As with the classical situation for finite group rings, the algebra structure on the space of measures can be described directly via \emph{convolution of measures}.
+For a general profinite abelian group $G$, given two measures $\mu,\lambda \in \mathscr{M}(G,\roi_L)$, one defines their convolution $\mu * \lambda$ to be

 One checks that this does give an algebra structure and that the isomorphism above is an isomorphism of $\roi_L$-algebras. \end{remark}